 Nah.
 For now, I’ve found a group of babes with whom I’m comfortable spending my time.
 I still have plenty going on, and we’ve found a good rhythm for hanging out, communicating, and supporting each other.
 I’ve taken a pause on the app so I don’t overwhelm myself.
 Because there are SO MANY amazing people out there to be met, and it’s hard for me to not be interested in connecting with them!

 It’s weird to suddenly stop talking to people.
 Because in truth, it’s just awkward to say, “Well this was a nice try but sorry… this conversation is boring”.
 Ghosting isn’t a new concept, but I feel like the natural flow of a conversation will lead to a good connection.
 That being said, when conversations fizzle, it’s hard not to feel like you’ve just disappeared (like a ghost, hence the term).
-So for now, to avoid becoming a legit Casper, I’m on pause.
+So for now, to avoid becoming a legit Casper, my Bumble BFF is on pause.

 Same, girl, same.
 But just a reminder that all things in life require nourishment, including your social life.
 And I wholly believe that spending time with friends is an important way to reaffirm your identity outside of your role as a child, significant other, parent, and employee (etc.).
 Making time to talk to friends (new or old!) can fill your cup, hopefully leaving you recharged, and inspired.

 Today is the start of Women’s History Month.
-And I challenge you to consider expanding your social horizons by meeting someone new.
+And I challenge you to consider expanding your social horizons by meeting someone new on Bumble BFF.
 Given the opportunity to flourish, I truly believe creating a tribe stacked with women who support each other, is one of the most beautiful assets we can acquire in our lives.
 As one section of society that’s been consistently oppressed, what better way to celebrate the history of the women who sacrificed and fought/fight for our freedoms than to continue lifting each other up so we may continue striving for greatness in our everyday lives?

 In a season that can be incredibly lonely, building and maintaining relationships is challenging.
 Opening yourself up to someone (or something) new may seem counterintuitive, but I hope you’ll give it a try.
 Because now, more than ever, we could all use a friend.